Restore Database (General Page)

 |Verify Backup Media||Calls a RESTORE VERIFY_ONLY statement on the selected backup-sets.

-Note: This is a long-running operation, and its progress can be tracked and cancelled by using the Progress Monitor on the Dialog Framework.
+Note: This is a long-running operation, and its progress can be tracked and canceled by using the Progress Monitor on the Dialog Framework.

 This button allows you to check the integrity of the selected backup files prior to restoring them.